 - Watch your business grow

 It’s that easy!
-A plan sets the expectation of what happens next before engaging me.
+A plan sets the expectation of what happens next before engaging with me.

 Curate a Story